-With Gordon Gee on the outs, buddy, let's just say I haven't been this jacked up since the United States got the drop on Osama bin Laden, sent a squad of trained goons into his house, vacated his skull and entombed that SOB's corpse in an unmarked grave at the bottom of the sea.
+With Gordon Gee on the outs, let's just say I haven't been this jacked up since the United States got the drop on Osama bin Laden, sent a squad of trained goons into his compound, vacated his skull, and entombed that SOB's corpse in an unmarked grave at the bottom of the sea.

-Does Gordon Gee deserve the same fate as Osama bin Laden?
-When I stand back and objectively look at the criticism laid at the feet of Ohio State's disgraced leader, it's a question which no longer seems ludicrous as it once did.
+Does Gordon Gee deserve the same fate as bin Laden?
+When objectively looking at the criticism against Ohio State's disgraced leader, it's not a ludicrous question.

-People say God works in mysterious ways, and what is more mysterious than sending a sociopathic serial adulterer who paid for his mistress' abortions to the defense of the Catholic Church?
-Part of me thinks Pitino's actions may have been more damaging to the Louisville/Catholic brands than Gee's flippant remarks, but I am not God, and unlike Rick Pitino, I would never claim to speak for Him.
+People say God works in mysterious ways, and what is more mysterious than sending a sociopathic serial adulterer who paid for his mistress' abortion to the defense of the Catholic Church?

 Is this any concern to Forde?
-Hell no, because when you have two-ton brass boulders masquerading as testicles like Pat Forde, no contextualizing facts are of a concern to your self-righteous agenda.
+Hell no, because when you have two-ton brass boulders masquerading as testicles, no contextualizing is a concern to your self-righteous agenda.

 In many ways, Gee clearly was a successful university leader.
 The most obvious was his ability to fundraise, helping transform the Ohio State campus and several others he led.

 Time Magazine named him the nation's best college president in 2010.
 He certainly is among the nation's most visible.